srImathE satakOpAya nama:

 - asannihithan enRu maRakkavO – Can I forget him saying he is staying far-away?
 [No – he is right here in thirukkuRungudi]

 - vadivazhagu illai enRu maRakkavO – Can I forget him saying he has no physical beauty?
-[No – he is most beautiful with molten-red golden radiant form]
+[No – he is the most beautiful with molten-reddish golden radiant form]

 - mEnmai illai enRu maRakkavO – Can I forget him saying he has no supremacy?
 [No – he is even worshipped/enjoyed by nithyasUris]